 Direct competition occurs between or among businesses that offer similar types of goods or services.
-In this case, it's movie- and television-show streaming.
+In this case, it's movie and TV show streaming.
 However, there are many examples of direct competition.
-Fast-food restaurants, such as McDonald's, Wendy's, and Burger King, are direct competitors of each other because they all sell hamburgers and french fries.
-Clothing stores, such as Forever 21, Urban Outfitters, and H&M, are also direct competitors because they all sell clothing for young adults.
+Many fast-food restaurants, such as McDonald's, Wendy's, and Burger King, are direct competitors of each other because they all sell hamburgers and french fries.
+Many clothing stores, such as Forever 21, Urban Outfitters, and H&M, are also direct competitors because they all sell clothing for young adults.
 What direct competitors can you name?